-- Do not operate your model during a rain storm or other inclement weather where lightning may be present. - Do NOT allow your model to come in contact with salt water (ocean water), brackish water (between fresh water and ocean water), or other contaminated water.
+- Do NOT allow your model to come in contact with salt water (ocean water), brackish water (between fresh water and ocean water), or other contaminated water.
 Salt water is highly conductive and highly corrosive.
 Use caution if you plan to run your model on or near a beach. - Even casual water contact can reduce the life of your motor.
 Special care must be taken to modify your gearing and/or your driving style in wet conditions to extend the life of the motor (details follow).